 Satisfactory Academic Progress Appeal- If the student is unable to meet the above-mentioned requirements (GPA, Pace, Maximum time frame) they may submit an appeal to the Financial Aid Office.
 The appeal must explain why the student failed to make Satisfactory Academic Progress and what has changed in their situation that will allow them to make satisfactory academic progress at the next evaluation (the next term).
 While there is no limit on the amount of appeals a student may submit for any time they fail to meet Satisfactory Academic Progress, they cannot have the same reason twice.
 The student must have a unique situation that has prevented them from meeting Satisfactory Academic Progress requirements (Car accident, death in immediate family, pregnancy, serious illness, etc.).
+Sufficient documentation to substantiate the reason for the appeal must be submitted with the appeal.

-The student will submit their appeal the Financial Aid Office, and it will be reviewed by the Financial Aid Compliance Specialist and Direct of Financial Aid.
+The student will submit their appeal the Financial Aid Office, and it will be reviewed by the Financial Aid Compliance Specialist and Director of Financial Aid.